 Take Out the Winter Emergency Kit

 Here is a no-brainer in how to prepare your vehicle for winter.
 You need a winter emergency kit in your car all throughout the winter; not having one can result in serious situations.
-You can opt for kits that have already been put together, but you’ll still need to add some items yourself, like blankets, jumper cables, antifreeze, salt or sand for traction, a first-aid kit, a small shovel, a scraper/snow brush.
+You can opt for kits that have already been put together, but you’ll still need to add some items yourself, like blankets, jumper cables, antifreeze, salt or sand for traction, a first-aid kit, a small shovel, and a scraper/snow brush.

 And more than anything, remember that your special winterized equipment and preparation are only as good as your ability to adapt to the weather, because it’s certainly not going to adapt to you.
 Always drive for the conditions!
 Remember to maintain your car with us here at Team Ford, and you can contact us or book a service appointment to prepare your vehicle for winter!